Horst Köhler

-Köhler is an economist by profession.
+Köhler was an economist by profession.
 Prior to his election as president, Köhler had a distinguished career in politics and the civil service and as a banking executive.
 He was president of the European Bank for Reconstruction and Development from 1998 to 2000 and head of the International Monetary Fund (IMF) from 2000 to 2004.
 From 2012 to 2013, Köhler served on the UN Secretary-General's High-level Panel on the Post-2015 Development Agenda.